cathyghotbi/JsonAndMariadb_conncpp/readme.txt

 This repository is using C++, nlohmann::json file and mariadb.
 It is developed on Ubuntu 22.04.1 LTS which is installed on virtual box.
-File created by nlohmann::json is read to fill the database.
+File created by nlohmann::json is read to fill the database using C++ connector for mariadb (mariadb/conncpp.hpp).

+Note: User may not be 'root' using C++ connector but if you use mariadb C connector (mariadb/mysql.h), user may be 'root'!

 * To login to database and see the table with named 'person' inside database named 'test':
   $ sudo mysql -u root